GtieZ/PhoneList/README.md

-# PhoneList
+# Phone Catalog App
-This is simple Phone List webapp exercise.
+This is simple Phone Catalog webapp exercise.

 Back-end was made in Django REST Framework.